-“Oh, I am sorry I won’t trouble you anymore.”
+“Oh, I am sorry.
+I won’t trouble you anymore.”

 “It’s okay Aunt Julie.
-I was going to laugh on myself too.
+I was going to laugh myself too.
 It was the seventh rainy day in the row after my mother got a fever.
-Even though my uncle provided for us after my father’s death.
-The dark sky and thunder roaring were not the only thing frightening me.
+Even though my uncle provided for us after my father’s death, still times were hard.
+The dark sky and thunder roaring were not the only things frightening me.
 I was alone at home.
-I was playing with stones when my nurse approached and said, “Allen how many times I have to tell you that you are supposed to study right now…you know how much your aunt and uncle work hard to pay for what we have.
-Now go!”
-I was afraid of my nurse so I went in the corner to take my homework.Our lamp went out with the wind and a splash of thunder.
-I lightened it up again.
-Suddenly I heard a scream of mother.
+I was playing with stones when my nurse approached and said, “Allen how many times I have to tell you to study…you know how much your aunt and uncle work hard to pay for what we have.
+Go!”
+I was afraid of my nurse so I went in to do my homework.
+The electricity went out with the wind and a splash of thunder.
+I lightened up a torch.
+Suddenly I heard ma’s scream.
 I didn’t know what to do.
 I call my nurse but until I return, she was taking her last breath.
 She asked my nurse to contact my uncle in England and inform him.
-I screamed and ran for hiding under table.
+I screamed and ran to hid under the table.
 The next four weeks, I spent in despair.
 I was wild as it was quite unexpected for me.
 My nurse took me in and four days later you called her.
 Aunt, I am sorry for causing any trouble.”

-“Don’t put pressure on yourself …these memories will stand in the way of your success ,you need to forget them ,you know what you were born and where you were born ,will not make your destiny …It’s you who must decide.
-Those you loved and they left you, will remain live as long as you remember them.
-I was so sorry when I heard of her death.
-I talked to my husband about bringing you here but the weather was so bad that it made impossible for me to bring you here.
+“Don’t put pressure on yourself.
+The thing is, we were deciding to bring you back here.
+It would have been difficult for both of us to look after you if you stayed there.”
+She continued, “Those you loved and they left you, will remain alive as long as you remember them.
+I was so sorry when I heard of your mother’s death.
+I talked to Calah about bringing you here.
+The weather was so bad that it made it impossible for me to bring you here.
 I longed to see you.
-I had seen you last when you were about twelve days old.
+I saw you when you were about twelve days old.
 I still remember those times.”
 She paused, “I’m sorry dear.
 I have to go.
-If you feel lonely here you may come with me to the office.”
+If you feel lonely here you may come with me to the library.”